hfactor/hfactor.github.io/_notes/100 Public/Lists/Figma Resources.md

 ---
 title: Figma Resources
+format: list
+description: <a href="https://figma.com>Figma</a> is my current choice of tool for screen designing.
+These are a few plugins and template I use that helps me in improving the process and pace.
 ---
-[Figma](https://figma.com/) is my current choice of tool for screen designing.
-These are a few plugins and template I use that helps me in improving the process and pace.

 ### Community Templates
 - [Material](https://www.figma.com/@materialdesign) from Google